Satisfactory Academic Progress

 A student who is financially suspended has the right to appeal.
 Appeals are based on unusual or extenuating circumstances such as:

 - Personal illness or accident,

 - Serious illness or death to an immediate family member or close associate,

 - Other circumstances beyond the reasonable control of the student.

 The appeal must not only include the circumstances that caused the student to fail to meet the standards; it must also include information on what has changed to enable him/her to meet standards in the next semester.

-The student can write a letter to the Financial Aid Office as per the requirements above or may submit an appeal form (available in the Financial Aid Office).
+To appeal, the student can write a letter to the Financial Aid Office as per the requirements above.

 Appeals (with documentation attached) must be filed with the Financial Aid Office within ten (10) days of receiving the notification of suspended aid.

 Returning to KVCC After Not Making Satisfactory Academic Progress

 If a student is not making Satisfactory Academic Progress, is placed on Warning or Probation/Academic Plan at the end of a semester and does not continue to attend KVCC, the student has one year to return with the Warning or Probation remaining valid.
 If the student returns more than one year later, his/her aid will be suspended and he/she will have to take courses without financial aid until he/she achieves the standards for SAP.
 The student has the right to appeal (see above).